-The limitation period for applying for a remedy will usually be set out in the limitation legislation for the relevant jurisdiction.
-Some causes of action found under legislation will specify a limitation period in that piece of legislation (e.g., the Competition and Consumer Act 2010 (Cth) and usually legislation giving administrative law remedies).
+The limitation period for applying for a remedy will usually be set out in the limitation legislation for the relevant jurisdiction or in the specific legislation containing the legal rights and remedies.

 The general limitation period is six years from the date the cause of action accrued.
 Different periods are set for particular causes of action.
 If the cause of action arose under an agreement executed as a deed, the limitation period could be 12 or 15 years from the date the cause of action accrued, depending on the jurisdiction.